 The Donkey Sanctuary of Canada is located at 6981 Conc.
 4, Puslinch, ON N0B 2J0.
 The closest major city is Guelph so it’s approximately an 1-1.5 hour west of Toronto.

 - Donkey Day is a paid-event per person and parking is included.
+(UPDATE: they no longer host Donkey Day, but do have regular days and hours you can visit)

 - There is no cost of entry on a regular Open Day of operation however donations are recommended and always appreciated.